top of page

 • Practice positive self-talk.

-• Accept that there are things out of your control.
+• Accept that some things are out of your control.

 • Failing is a lesson; it doesn't define who you are.